-We’ve seen new trends emerge and existing trends that have grown in accessibility last year.
+We’ve seen new trends emerge and existing trends that have grown in website accessibility last year.
 Below are some of the key trends we saw in the digital accessibility space in 2019 and our forecast for the year ahead.

 - Don’t Trust the Robots—widgets and AI-backed “solutions” aren’t solutions YOU want in ‘20